HappySunChild/ConFusion/README.md

 # ConFusion
-A fork of [Fusion.](https://github.com/dphfox/Fusion) (while also not being a fork, basically just we have Fusion at home.)
+A fork of [Fusion](https://github.com/dphfox/Fusion) with some very experimental and chaotic features I created!!!!